xlluminate/Illuminate/README.md

 ## Support
 For support relating to the site, please contact support@teacherease.net, or using the google forms provided on the site.
 ## Assets
-Because of the large amount of games, they have been moved to https://github.com/xlluminate/assets
+Because of the large amount of games, they have been moved to https://github.com/xlluminate/
-## Making your own site
-If you want to deploy your own verison of Illuminate, you should fork the both assets and this repsitory.